Cancer Research UK logo.

 • N describes whether there are any cancer cells in the nearby lymph nodes

-• M describes whether the cancer has spread to parts of the body further away from the bile ducts
+• M describes whether the cancer has spread to parts of the body further away from where the cancer started

 The doctor gives each factor (T, N and M) a number.
 The number depends on how far the cancer has grown or spread.